maciekn/esp8266-co-reader-mqqt/README.md

 # Description
-This simple app is intended to read from solar driver via Serial protocol and then push it to ThingSpeak The app also supports debug logging via Hardware Serial protocol.
+This simple app is intended to read from solar driver via Serial protocol and then push it to ThingSpeak.
+By default app sends at most one record per 1 hour (can be configured by `SEND_THROTTLE` constant).

+The app also supports debug logging via Hardware Serial protocol.

 !!!Currently is heavily WIP!!!